bigdata-ustc/EduNLP/docs/source/tutorial/zh/index.rst

     Code for beginner to learn how to use Tokenizer  <../../build/blitz/tokenizer/tokenizer.ipynb>

-formula
+向量化
 ^^^^^^^^^^^

 .. nbgallery::
     :caption: This is a thumbnail gallery:
-    :name: formula_gallery
+    :name: vectorization_gallery
     :glob:

-    Code for beginner to learn how to use Formula  <../../build/blitz/formula/formula.ipynb>
+    Code for beginner to learn how to use i2v  <../../build/blitz/vectorization/vectorization.ipynb>

 pretrain
 ^^^^^^^^^^^